iterative/dvc.org/content/docs/command-reference/config.md

 This is the main section with the general config options:

-- `core.remote` - name of the remote storage that should be used by default.
+- `core.remote` - name of the remote storage to use by default.

 - `core.interactive` - whether to always ask for confirmation before reproducing each [stage](/doc/command-reference/run) in `dvc repro`.
 (Normally, this